KensenT/petal-the-date-planner/README.md

 Or just drop `index.html` on GitHub Pages, Netlify, Cloudflare Pages, or any static host.
 There's no build step.

-### Optional: Google Places API key
+### Optional: Google API key

+Petal works out of the box using only open-source data — no account, no key, no setup.
+But plugging in a Google Maps API key unlocks three meaningful upgrades:

-The default setup uses OpenStreetMap data, which covers most places but has gaps (small businesses in certain regions, for example).
-Plugging in a Google Maps API key unlocks richer place search and exact pin accuracy when the route opens in Google Maps.
+- **Richer place search and exact pin accuracy.** The Google Places autocomplete covers small businesses that OpenStreetMap misses, and pins land on the actual venue when the route opens in Google Maps.
+- **Traffic-aware travel times.** Time estimates match what Google Maps itself will show you, instead of free-flow times that undercount real driving time by 30–50% in dense cities.
+- **Motorcycle mode.** Google's two-wheeler routing accounts for shortcuts that cars can't take — a real win for anywhere traffic-heavy with motorbike culture.
+This mode is disabled unless a key is configured, because no open-source routing profile produces sensible two-wheeler results.

 To set one up: open Settings in the app and follow the guide.
+You'll need to enable three APIs on your Google Cloud project — **Places API (New)**, **Maps JavaScript API**, and **Routes API**.
 The key is stored only in your browser's localStorage and is restricted by HTTP referrer to your domain, so it can't be used from anywhere else.

-A daily quota cap in the Google Cloud Console is a good idea as an extra safety net.
+**Set a daily quota cap in the Google Cloud Console** as an extra safety net — even if somehow your key leaks, the quota cap means the worst-case damage is bounded to whatever you chose.

+### Honest labeling

+Estimates are always tagged with their data source so you know what you're looking at:

+- *with typical traffic* — Google Routes, traffic-aware (matches Google Maps)
+- *Google estimate* — Google Routes for walking or cycling (no traffic concept)
+- *no traffic — real time will be longer* — OSRM free-flow driving
+- *rough straight-line estimate* — haversine fallback when nothing else is available

+When Google can't route a mode in your area (e.g. cycling in Jakarta), Petal won't silently fall through to a made-up straight-line estimate — it'll tell you to pick a different mode instead.

 ## License